ROFLCon

 ROFLCon was a biennial convention of internet memes that took place in 2008, 2010 and 2012, featuring various internet celebrities.
 All three events were at the Massachusetts Institute of Technology.
 ROFLCon was first organized by a group of students from Harvard University led by Tim Hwang.
 According to Hwang, the inspiration for the conference was the September 23, 2007 meetup of fans of xkcd with its creator, Randall Munroe, in a park in North Cambridge, Massachusetts.

 The name "ROFLCon" comes from the internet slang "ROFL", short for "rolling on the floor laughing", and "con", short for "convention".

-At ROFLCon 2012, it was announced that there would not be another ROFLCon.

-2008
+The original ROFLCon

 The first ROFLCon was first announced in late 2007, and took place on April 25–26, 2008.

 Various internet celebrities attended, such as the authors of the webcomics xkcd, Questionable Content and Dinosaur comics, Jay Maynard "The Tron Guy", Christopher "moot" Poole, Leeroy Jenkins, The Brothers Chaps, and many others.

 Attendance was open to the public after pre-registration and a fee.
 The primary events of ROFLCon were moderated panel discussions with the Internet celebrities, and question and answer sessions with the audience.
 Several guest speakers gave talks on issues pertaining to internet culture.
 The convention ended with the "ROFLConcert", featuring live performances by Group X, Leslie Hall, Lemon Demon, Trocadero and Denny Blaze.